celte-team/celte-team.github.io/dev/root-dev-doc.md

 ### Docker overview

 Celte is designed to run in a dockerized environment.
 This is a brief overview of how Celte is designed to run in a dockerized environment.
 See [here](Docker.md).

+### Server Meshing Algorithms

+Server Meshing comes with a number of notions not always seen in classical game networking.
+Click [here](server-meshing.md) to learn more.